 Financial Aid

-Financial Aid is available to students at Columbia College in the form of scholarships, grants, federally-subsidized loans and work-study programs.
+Financial Aid is available to students in the form of scholarships, grants, federally-subsidized loans and work-study programs.
 Students wishing to receive aid will need to complete the Free Application for Financial Aid that is available online beginning in January of every year.
 Financial information for the student and family will be required so applicants should have this available while completing the application.

 Student Financial Aid Details

-Columbia College Chicago 1410th for the average student loan amount.
+Ranks 2217th for the average student loan amount.

-Secrets to getting the best Illinois scholarships and financial aid
+Secrets to getting the best scholarships and financial aid in Illinois.

 Though Columbia College Chicago does not offer varsity sports, it firmly believes that health and fitness are essential to developing a balanced student community.
 Because of this belief, the college offers numerous intramural sports including baskeball, swimmming, rugby, soccer and volleyball.
 There are also numerous student organizations in which students may choose to participate.

-This website and associated pages are not associated with, endorsed by, or sponsored by Columbia College Chicago.
-StateUniversity.com has no official or unofficial affiliation with Columbia College Chicago.
+This website and its associated pages are not affiliated with, endorsed by, or sponsored by this school.